aayostem/financial-rag-agent/tutorial/phase 1/introduction.md

 This course is designed for software developers who want to level up into AI engineering and production deployment.

 This is what modern AI engineering looks like.
 It's not just about the models - it's about building reliable, scalable systems that deliver real business value.
+You will cover three main objectives.

+Let's start with the technical objectives, you will
+- "Built a production-grade AI system with proper DevOps and monitoring"
+- "Implemented sophisticated multi-agent architecture with specialized roles"
+- "Combined RAG with real-time data and predictive analytics"
+- "Designed for enterprise-scale deployment with Kubernetes"

+You will move into AI and work on
+- "Advanced ensemble forecasting with multiple ML models"
+- "Multi-modal analysis combining text, audio, and numerical data"
+- "Real-time agent coordination with consensus building"
+- "Sophisticated prompt engineering for financial domain"

+Finally, this project will fufil finncial objectives of
+- "90% reduction in financial research time"
+- "Institutional-grade analysis accessible to all users"
+- "Real-time intelligence for timely decision making"
+- "Scalable platform supporting enterprise workloads"

 Now, you might be thinking: "I'm not a financial expert" or "I've never deployed to production before."
 Don't worry.
 We're building this together, step by step.
 I'll be with you through every line of code, every configuration, every deployment decision.